c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 - Generate replacement product diagrams.
 - Use external manuals as content sources.

+### Approved STEP Reconstruction Exception

+When an approved `.stp` model is supplied and `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md` is active, STEP-derived vector technical-linework reconstruction is an approved production method.

+It shall not be treated as an unapproved generated replacement product diagram.

+This exception permits only:

+- Reconstruction from the supplied STEP geometry.
+- Viewing-angle reference from the supplied source DOCX.
+- Source-image fallback according to the approved 3D Reconstruction rules.

+It does not permit:

+- Internet image search.
+- External product models.
+- AI-generated substitute product geometry.
+- Invented accessories.
+- Geometry created from imagination.

+The normal prohibition against external replacement product content remains active.

 Missing or incomplete information shall be preserved and reported rather than invented.

 ---